MohamedAzizKouch/mrs-hybrid/README.md

 If the app reports missing artifacts, run `MRS.ipynb` to regenerate the pickles.
 If you prefer, you can run cells to generate only the pickles (cells near the end of the notebook).

 If you want fuzzy search/autocomplete enhancements or hybrid blending UI, open an issue or ask me to add them.

+Deploying on Render (recommended)

+To ensure the app has the required TF-IDF / KNN artifacts on deploy, you have two options:

+1) Commit the generated `.pkl` artifacts to the repo (quick, but large files in Git).

+2) Regenerate artifacts during the build step (recommended).
+We provide `build_artifacts.py` to build the content-based pickles from the CSV files.

+Example Render settings:
+- Build Command: `python build_artifacts.py`
+- Start Command: `streamlit run app.py`

+This ensures the required files (`movies_metadata.pkl`, `tfidf_vectors.pkl`, `tfidf_similarity.pkl`, `count_vectors.pkl`, `knn_model.pkl`, etc.) are present in the environment at runtime.